fredwang01/JAR-Certificate-Speedy/README.md

         ...
     }
 ```
-Because the directory entry and META-INFO files are not described in the MF file, here `Attributes attributes = man.getAttributes(name);`  get `null` , which will result in the common ZIP InputStream instead of JarFileInputStream which can retrieve the certificates.
+Because the directory entry and META-INF files are not described in the MF file, here `Attributes attributes = man.getAttributes(name);`  get `null` , which will result in the common ZIP InputStream instead of JarFileInputStream which can retrieve the certificates.

 In my custom implementation, we can retrieve the certificates by directly calling `Certificate[] certificates = jarEntry.getCertificates();`, without any MF verify, JAR entry read and verify, and checking the entry type.